ramseymcgrath/MEMESERVICES/README.md

     firebase deploy

-You should nom have meme's ready to go
+You should now have meme's ready to go

 ## API